 Silver Bluff Cemetery Headstone, South Carolina

 *Slave Cemeteries in America are noted on this date in 1760.
 This is a sacred heritage point for both the black race and the United States.
-While researching in eastern Tennessee in 2015, a roadside sign alerted African American Registry to a historical marker.
+While researching in eastern Tennessee in 2015, a roadside sign alerted the African American Registry to a historical marker.
 It was the Wheat Community African Burial Ground, Roane County, TN.
 The monument, erected in 2000, reads: "This cemetery and memorial is dedicated to the memory of these Africans who were in America in bondage, rather than by choice and lived.
 Worked and died in bondage in the Wheat community."

 The setting of most of these hallowed grounds is in the Deep South of the United States of America.
 Yet they exist in all the original thirteen colonies.
 Africans held their remembrance of customs brought from the continent.
-However, disease and death were so common on low country plantations very few accounts of slave burials.
+However, disease and death were so common on low country plantations that very few accounts of slave burials.
 Of the hundreds of eighteenth and nineteenth-century maps and plats, only a tiny handful show the location of slave cemeteries; these are a reference to testimony to how little these plots of land were to the enslaved people's masters.

-Two examples show the "graveyard" or "burial grounds" in marginal locations, next to water, or in low, swampy areas not fit for agriculture.
+Two examples show the "graveyard" or "burial grounds" in marginal locations, next to the water, or in low, swampy areas unsuitable for agriculture.
 They are also poorly defined on the maps and lack roads or passage directly to them.
 One person Sam Polite, a freed slave, explained why so many burials took place at night: "When nigger dead, you can't knockoff work for bury'um.
 You must wait till nighttime to put'um in the grave.
 You bury 'um by the light of the torch."
 Another ex-slave, Elijah Green, repeated this observation: "Slaves were always buried in the night, as no one could stop to do it in the day.
 Old boards were used to make the coffin that was blackened with shoe polish."

 White owners had little interest in the burials of their slaves, and Blacks seem to have had even less interest in having whites present during this most solemn event.
 Burial provided an opportunity to provide dignity that was denied during life, and black African beliefs held that the dead would be returning to Africa and a far better life.
 The headstone of 3-month-old Charlie Burch was the only visible evidence of a burial ground for more than 200 enslaved people hidden beneath an ivy-covered poison field on a hill in Newnan, Ga.